ddoeppner/ONE-Record/working_draft/API/IATA-1R-API-Specification.md

 <!--- is route versioning still the preferred choice?
 Is it actually being implemented? -->

 ### Data Model Versioning
-Data Model versioning is done via Content-Negotiation ServerInformation should provide information about supported data models
+Data Model versioning is done via Content-Negotiation between the ONE Record client and the ONE Record server.
+ServerInformation should provide information about supported data models.

 ### Data Versioning
 In ONE Record, data is updated in real time.
 There is a need to snapshot a version of a document, for example MAWB, and we need to know which version of data was used for that snapshot.